BP p.l.c. – Annual report – 31 December 2018

 Industry: oil and gas

-Significant accounting policies: use of judgements, estimates and assumptions (extract)
+1. Significant accounting policies, judgements, estimates and assumptions (extract)

 Significant judgement: investment in Rosneft

 Judgement is required in assessing the level of control or influence over another entity in which the group holds an interest.
 For BP, the judgement that the group has significant influence over Rosneft Oil Company (Rosneft), a Russian oil and gas company is significant.
 As a consequence of this judgement, BP uses the equity method of accounting for its investment and BP’s share of Rosneft’s oil and natural gas reserves is included in the group’s estimated net proved reserves of equity-accounted entities.
-If significant influence was not present, the investment would be accounted for as an available-for-sale financial asset as described under ‘Financial assets’ below and no share of Rosneft’s oil and natural gas reserves would be reported.
+If significant influence was not present, the investment would be accounted for as an investment in an equity instrument measured at fair value as described under ‘Financial assets’ below and no share of Rosneft’s oil and natural gas reserves would be reported.

 Significant influence is defined in IFRS as the power to participate in the financial and operating policy decisions of the investee but is not control or joint control of those policies.
 Significant influence is presumed when an entity owns 20% or more of the voting power of the investee.
 Significant influence is presumed not to be present when an entity owns less than 20% of the voting power of the investee.